Tensor-Reloaded/generic-programming/3.iterators/README.md

     return fast_reduce(first1, last1, first2, T{}, std::multiplies<>{}, std::plus<>{});
 }
 ```
 Calculating the distance between two iterators is `O(n)` for forward and bidirectional iterators, and `O(1)` for random access iterators.
-When our iterators allows random access, we can specialize the algorithms to take advantage of this feature and perform less binary and reduce operations.
+When our iterators allows random access, we can specialize the algorithms to take advantage of this feature and reorder the binary and reduce operations to enable better instruction-level parallelism, cache efficiency, and potential vectorization, leading to potential performance improvements.

 Can we write a faster version?
 ```